 TNAP sat in for KUNO Method’s Kindergarten 1 and 2 classes at Northpoint City, to understand how this leading interactive brain enrichment centre from Japan helps children between 3 to 6 years old cultivate logical thinking, spatial abilities and thinking skills required for STEM learning and the digital economy.

-Every term, students go through each of the 6 learning focal areas above with advances in level of difficulty as they get older.
+Every term, students go through each of the 6 learning focal areas above with advances in the level of difficulty as they get older.
 The 7th (and last) lesson of the term is a review lesson where students have to assimilate skills and concepts.

 Every lesson in the term is different.
 During the week of our visit, the students happen to be working on numbers.